shahart/ping-me/README.md

 ## Disclaimer

-Recently WhatsApp released an app for iWatch >> This Ping-me might be  irrelevant soon.
+Recently WhatsApp released an app for iWatch >> Ping-me looks to be irrelevant.
+A user can send a message from his watch while his iPhone his far.

 ## Bonus